-Regular Part-Time: A regular work schedule that totals less than forty (40) hours per seven (7) day workweek.
-Regular Part-Time employment is normally on an hourly basis.
+Regular: A regular work schedule that totals forty (40) hours per seven (7) day work week or less but above (16) sixteen hours per week.
+Regular employment is normally on an hourly basis.
 State and federal overtime regulations are applicable.
+To receive full benefits the employee must average more than sixteen (16) hours per week over a three-month time frame.

 Temporary: Positions that can be expected to be of a short duration or temporary nature.
 A regular work schedule that totals less than forty (40) hours per seven (7) day work week.
 State and federal overtime regulations are applicable.
-Temporary employment is normally on an hourly basis and is not entitled to any benefits.
+Temporary employment is normally on an hourly basis and is not entitled to any benefits besides sick leave, which shall accrue 1 hour per 30 worked.